We may earn money or products from the companies mentioned in this post.

 Slow Cooker Hungarian Goulash

 I couldn’t think of a better way to showcase this spicy sausage, than in a ‘goulash’ or ‘stew.’
 This ‘goulash’ also has another favorite ingredient of ours, dried lentils.
-Lentils are great to use in any stew-style, slow cooker recipe.
-Lentils don’t need to be pre-soaked or pre-cooked before adding to the slow cooker.
-Lentils only need to be rinsed and lentils cook up beautifully.
-Lentils add extra fiber and vitamins, at a very low cost.
-Use any type of smoky, spicy sausage in this recipe if you can’t find Hungarian sausage.
+Lentils are great to use in any stew-style, slow cooker recipe, they don’t need to be pre-soaked or pre-cooked before adding to the slow cooker.
+Lentils only need to be rinsed and they lentils cook up beautifully.
+Add extra fiber and vitamins, at a very low cost by adding lentils.
+Use any type of smoky, spicy sausage in this recipe, if you can’t find Hungarian sausage.

 A delicious, slow cooker stew.

 - 4 tablespoons butter, melted

 - 1 pound package dried brown lentils, picked over, rinsed and drained

 - 1 14.5 oz can diced tomatoes